-Grazing pressure was moderate in the wet meadows of the Qarlikturvik Valley as geese had removed 18% of the above-ground biomass (difference between paired grazed and ungrazed plots) by mid-August (the same value as in 2011; long-term average: 30%; Fig. 7).
-In contrast to previous years, grazing pressure was lower on Eriophorum (17% of biomass removed) than on Dupontia (27% of biomass removed).
-At the Camp-2 area (nesting colony), the grazing pressure was relatively high this year with 23% of the graminoid biomass removed by geese, the highest value recorded over the last 5 years (long-term average at this site: 25%; Fig. 8).
-Geese removed 27% of the Eriophorum production at this site but only 6% of Dupontia biomass.
+Grazing pressure was relatively high in the wet meadows of the Qarlikturvik Valley in 2013 as geese had removed 33% of the above-ground biomass (difference between paired grazed and ungrazed plots) by mid-August (almost twice as high as in 2012; long-term average: 31%; Fig. 7).
+Similar to most previous years, grazing pressure was higher on Eriophorum (24% of biomass removed) than on Dupontia (17% of biomass removed).
+At the Camp-2 area (nesting colony), the grazing pressure was also high this year with 43% of the graminoid biomass removed by geese, the highest value recorded since 1998 (long-term average at this site: 26%; Fig. 8).
+Geese removed 49% of the Eriophorum production at this site and 35% of Dupontia biomass.